ShutterPrism/FontAwesomeMvc/README.md

 # FontAwesomeMvc
 Font Awesome MVC is a HTML extension that wraps the popular Font Awesome project into friendly Razor syntax.

 ## Installing
+If you prefer, there's a nuget package available for this library.
+[MVC Font Awesome](https://www.nuget.org/packages/ShutterPrism.MVC.FontAwsome/)

 Once you download and reference the library you will need to update your web.config file.

 ```